SamrudShetty/UK-Retail-Center-Analysis/README.md

 # 🏬 UK Retail Centre Analysis
+A Python-based geospatial and statistical analysis of UK retail centres using ONS and GEODS datasets.
+Focused on identifying patterns in retail vitality, vacancy trends, and spatial accessibility through data visualization and mapping.

 This project explores retail centres across the UK using open datasets from the [Office for National Statistics (ONS)](https://www.ons.gov.uk/) and the [UK Geographic Data Service (GEODS)](https://data.geods.ac.uk/).

-The aim is to understand patterns in retail vitality, vacancy trends, and typologies through Python-based data analysis and visualisation.

 ---